openzipkin/zipkin-ruby/README.md

 ```

-## Tracers
+## Senders

-Only one of the following tracers can be used at a given time.
+Only one of the following senders can be used at a given time.

-### JSON
+### HTTP

 Sends traces as JSON over HTTP.
-This is the preferred tracer to use as the openzipkin project moves away from Thrift.
+This is the preferred sender to use as the openzipkin project moves away from Thrift.

 You need to specify the `:json_api_host` parameter to wherever your zipkin collector is running.
 It will POST traces to the `/api/v2/spans` path.